yuanbei/Nars-Wiki/Non-Axiomatic-Logic-(NAL),-Logic-behind-OpenNARS.md

 **F conversion3:** _f=0, c = (1-f0)c0/(f0c0 + 1)_

 ### NAL-6
 NAL 6 introduces **variable terms** into the system.
 Terms in earlier layers are **constants terms** that is they are unique in entire system's beliefs, while a **variable term** is unique within a single judgement.
 The meaning of a constant terms is determined by its experienced relations with other terms within the system while meaning of a variable term is determined locally  by its relation within the same judgement. i.e. if there are more than one variable name in different judgement they are totally unrelated.
-Variable terms are always preceded with question mark "?"
+Variable terms are always preceded with question or hash marks, "?" or "#"

 Consider the basic inheritance example from NAL-1, S → P, using higher-order NALs it can be rewritten as _((?x → S) ⇒ (?x → P)) ∧ ((P → ?y) ⇒ (S → ?y))_ where _x_ and _y_ are variable terms.
 Meaning of inheritance can also be described through intension/extension of a term, that is "**if** something (x) is in extension of S that something is in extension of P, and **if** there is other thing (y) in intension of P it is in intension of S".
 Variables become necessary when extension/intension of term need to be specified separately and intuitively correspond to meaning of "it" pronoun in natural language.

 There are three types of variables used in the system: _independent_, _dependent_ and _query_, [this page](https://github.com/opennars/opennars/wiki/Use-of-Variables-in-OpenNARS) describes the usage of all three types.

+Independent variable (preceded by "?") **always appears at both sides** of an implication or equivalence relation.
+It can be substituted by another term without changing the truth value of a judgment, and then a conclusion can be derived.
+Substitution of an independent variable is a _unification_ process.

+Dependent variable (preceded by "#") refer to a specific term.
+Intuitively, they allow talking about a thing without having to name it.
+Dependent variable is only introduced into a **conjunction**

+Query variable is a variable term in a question, not a judgement, that represents a term to be found to answer the question

+Given that inheritance can be represented in terms implication and use of variables specifying inntension/extension of a term, truth function remain the same just